projectriff/projectriff.io/docs/v0.5/getting-started/docker-for-windows.md

 ## Create a Knative deployer

-The [Knative Runtime](../runtimes/knative.md) is only available on clusters with Istio and Knative installed.
+The [Knative Runtime](../runtimes/knative.md) is only available on clusters with Knative installed.
 Knative deployers run riff workloads using Knative resources which provide auto-scaling (including scale-to-zero) based on HTTP request traffic, and routing.

 ```powershell
 riff knative deployer create knative-square --function-ref square --ingress-policy External --tail